Author's Note

 With a swift motion, I pulled the pouch’s strings tight and turned back to the codebook, forcing myself to refocus.
 After a heartbeat’s hesitation, I shut the vault door and sat at the desk, placing a solid barrier between myself and the orb.

 The familiar embrace of my chair offered a fleeting comfort.
-For a moment, I considered pouring that coveted glass of di’erae—but I pushed the thought away.
-I’d need a clear mind.
-Besides, even the five steps to the drinks cabinet felt too far right now.
+The coveted glass of di’erae crossed my mind again, but I pushed the thought away.
+I’d need clarity for this.
+Besides, even the five steps to the drinks cabinet felt too far.

 Time to unravel this, I thought, flipping to the correct page.

 Minutes stretched into segments.
 Segments into partitions.
-Until, at last, the Blood Dawn crept over the world.
+Until, at last, Blood Dawn crept over the world.
 Its concentrated light spilled through the tower windows, bathing the pages in crimson.
-Even with the codebook’s guidance, decoding the message was slow, grueling work—just as it was meant to be.
+Even with the codebook’s guidance, the decoding was slow, grueling work—just as it was meant to be.

 I stared at the fresh lines in my own handwriting, the meaning of Arin’s message now clear.